Going Away to College: Reception

 "Going Away to College" debuted as part of a medley of songs with 30-second snippets available to stream on a2b music, an early digital music service owned by AT&T. It was officially released as a part of Enema of the State on June 1, 1999.
+It was later licensed for use in the video game Test Drive: Off-Road 3, released later that year.

 Welsh indie rock group Los Campesinos! covered the song in 2014.

-The song has received acclaim, and has been considered among the band's best moments.
+"Going Away to College" has been widely acclaimed as one of blink-182's defining songs.
+Critics praised its emotional vulnerability and realistic portrayal of adolescent romance, frequently citing it as evidence that the band was capable of writing thoughtful, affecting love songs beneath its irreverent exterior.
+While the band had been portrayed as juvenile or even sexist, Jane Ganahl of the San Francisco Examiner argued that "Going Away to College" revealed a far more vulnerable perspective, portraying awkwardness, longing, and unrequited affection rather than machismo.
 Ann Powers, in her review for The New York Times, interpreted the track as a "portrait of the male psyche as a slapdash work in progress."
 Kyle McGovern of Spin selected it as among the set's "many highlights".
+Writing in The Plain Dealer, Anastasia Pantsios cited "Going Away to College" as an example of the album's emotional depth, describing it as "a vivid snapshot of the conflicting emotions involved in leaving a high school sweetheart after graduation."

 Veteran music journalist and essayist Robert Christgau noted the band's lineage when he called it as "the love song the Descendents put Green Day on earth to inspire."
-Billboard contributor Chris Payne said it "captures the glory days of Blink."
 An uncredited Alternative Press writer called it a "tender moment of youthful vulnerability," in contrast with the brattiness found elsewhere on the record.
 Consequence of Sound placed it at number two in a 2015 ranking of the band's best songs, with the writer Randall Colburn extolling it as a "perfect" summation of "puppy love": "It's the sound of two people growing apart: the widening gulf, moments of renewed connection, the eventual drift [...] that's usually how it goes in real life, right?"
 A Rolling Stone reader's poll placed the song at number eight on a top-ten ranking of the band's best.
 The staff at Billboard ranked the song as the best "deep cut" of 1999, ahead of songs by Moby and Destiny's Child, with Andrew Unterberger writing: "It’s leveling in its straightforwardness, and it’s delivered in gorgeous harmony with co-lead Tom DeLonge [...] a fucking great love song."